 At the risk of stating the obvious, London is a big city with a lot of people in it.
 That being the case, the city also produces a great deal of rubbish.
 No surprise there!
-As we become increasingly aware of the waste that we create and its impact on both the planet and the resources at our disposal, we’re all becoming more mindful of the need to dispose of our rubbish more responsibly.
-In a city this size, that is no mean feat!
+As we become increasingly aware of the waste that we create on a daily basis and its impact on both the planet and the resources at our disposal, we’re all becoming more mindful of the need to dispose of our rubbish more responsibly.
+In a city this size, that’s no mean feat!

-However, it is still quite tricky to know every correct way to dispose of our rubbish.
-London is still, proportionately to the rest of the country, not great at recycling and disposing of their waste correctly.
-Many people do still not know what waste options they have access to, and what is the best way to reuse, repurpose or recycle unwanted items.
-So, here is a Metro Waste’s quick guide on how you might want to deal with your various kinds of rubbish, and the amazing unsung schemes that have popped up all over the city.
+However, it’s still quite tricky to know every ‘correct’ way to dispose of our daily rubbish.
+London is still, proportionately to the rest of the country, not great at recycling and disposing of its waste correctly.
+Many people still don’t know what fast rubbish removal options they have access to, and what the best ways are to reuse, repurpose or recycle unwanted items.
+So, here is Metro Waste’s quick guide on how you might want to deal with your various kinds of rubbish, and the amazing unsung schemes that have popped up all over the city.

-Alternatively, you could get online and find out what local plastic recycling initiatives are live in your area.
-Hackney Council, for example, have had a great idea!
-In order to improve recycling in flats and on estates (which can be tricky and long-winded if you live on a particularly large one), they have installed a reverse vending machine, where recyclers gain vouchers in exchange for cans and plastic bottles.
-More details here.
+Alternatively, you could also go online and find out what local plastic recycling initiatives are available in your area.
+For example, Hackney Council, have had a great idea… In order to improve recycling in flats and on estates (which can be tricky and long-winded if you live on a particularly large one), they have installed a reverse vending machine, where recyclers gain vouchers in exchange for cans and plastic bottles.

 Single-Use Plastic Alternatives

-The need to recycle is always lessened by adopting a few alternatives.
+The need to recycle can always be reduced by adopting a few fairly simple alternatives.
 The sales of bottled water, although still significant, have gone down in the capital due to the adoption by many Londoners of water bottles.
 This trend is being further encouraged by the gradual implementation of water stations around the city.

 Plastic straws are also an issue.
 Many restaurants and bars are now using alternatives such as paper and pasta straws.
-However, although great for the environment, this does not cut down on their requirement for rubbish clearance and removal.
+However, although great for the environment, this doesn’t necessarily cut down on their requirement for rubbish clearance and removal.
 Why not treat yourself to a metal straw instead?
 If it’s kept clean, it can quite literally last you an entire lifetime.